Boosting Search Engines with Interactive Agents: Experiments

 \section{Experiments}

-We use the OpenQA-NQ dataset~\citep{lee-etal-2019-latent}, a subset of the Natural Questions data, consisting of Google queries paired with answers extracted from Wikipedia~\citep{nq}.
+For our experiments we use the OpenQA-NQ dataset~\citep{lee-etal-2019-latent}.
+This data is derived from Natural Questions~\citep{nq} and consists of Google queries paired with answers extracted from Wikipedia by human annotators.
 The data includes 79,168 train questions, 8,757 dev questions and 3,610 for test.
 We use the provided partitions and Wikipedia dump.
 Following~\citet{lee-etal-2019-latent} we pre-process Wikipedia into blocks of 288 tokens, for a total of 13M passages.
 We evaluate each system on the top-5 288-token passages returned.
-Model and checkpoint selection, as well as data analysis are performed on NQ Dev.
+Model selection and data analysis are performed on NQ Dev, using the reward (Eq.~\ref{eq:reward}) as the objective.